Gracie Pfost

 Gracie Bowers Pfost (March 12, 1906 – August 11, 1965) was the first woman to represent Idaho in the United States Congress, serving five terms as a Democrat in the House of Representatives.
 Pfost represented the state's 1st district from 1953 to 1963.

 Early years

 Born in an Ozark Mountain log cabin in Harrison, Arkansas, Pfost was five when her parents moved to a farm near Boise, Idaho, in 1911.
 One of five siblings, she quit Meridian High School at 16 in 1922 and worked as a milk analyst at a dairy in Nampa.
 The next year she married her supervisor, Jack Pfost, who was more than twice her age.
 She graduated from Link's Business College in Boise in 1929.

+Early political career

 Pfost entered politics in Canyon County; she held several positions in county government between 1929 and 1951, including deputy county clerk, auditor, recorder of deeds, and county treasurer.
 She also served as an Idaho delegate to all Democratic National Conventions between 1944 and 1960.
-The Pfosts ran a real estate business in the 1940s and into the 1950s.